-The total field anomaly data ( $\mathbf{B}{TA}$ ) of each phase were joined in a common database, split in lines and then were gridded using a minimum curvature method with a grid cell size of 50 meters.
+The total field anomaly data were split in lines and then were gridded using a minimum curvature method with a grid cell size of 50 meters.
 This cell size is equal to one quarter of the 200m average line spacing.
 In order to remove small line-to-line levelling errors that were detected on the gridded magnetic anomaly data, the Geosoft Micro-levelling technique was applied on the flight line based magnetic database.
 Then, the micro-levelled channel was gridded using again a minimum curvature method with 50 m grid cell size.